Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Monitoring implementation

 Many civil society organisations (CSOs) started using this Act to provide some relief to the victims almost immediately.
 The full monitoring of the Act by civil society is a later phenomenon.

 The full monitoring of the Act is virtually a 'systems audit' that, in addition to the police and judicial process, includes the monthly, quarterly, half-yearly, and annual reports; compliance regarding prevention, rehabilitation, performance reviews, quarterly subdivisional (SdVMC) and district vigilance and monitoring committee (DVMC) meetings, and half yearly state vigilance and monitoring committee (SVMC) meetings.

 Comprehensive tools were developed to monitor the implementation of the Act for each case, and at the district and state levels.
 A few Dalit and human rights organisations took to monitoring violence against the scheduled communities, documenting them, publicising them and also monitoring the use of the Act in dealing with these crimes.
 One of the first to monitor the implementation of this Act was Sakshi Human Rights Watch Andhra Pradesh (Sakshi-AP), under the leadership of Nanda Gopal Vudayagiri from 1998 itself, in (undivided) Andhra Pradesh (present Telangana and Andhra Pradesh).

-Civil society monitoring has not matured in that civil society shadow reports under Section 21(4) on the implementation of the Act are yet to be done at the union level.
+The first civil society audit of the union report under Section 21(4) and the state reports u/r 18 on the implementation of the Act were done for the calendar year 2021 and released on 14 October 2023.

 At the state level, some organisations monitor the implementation of the Act and bring out reports and factsheets.